The insane Israeli special op that gave the US terror intel

 Keep in mind that sharing classified information is something the President of the United States can do whenever he wants.
 It's not illegal, but it could hurt our chances of other countries sharing intel in the future.

 What Trump shared was information regarding a new ISIS weapon and the Saudi bomb maker who developed it — laptop computer bombs that are undetectable at airport security.

 Vanity Fair detailed how Sayeret Matkal forces — elite Israeli counter-terror troops — flew undetected across Jordan and then north into Syria.
 The helicopters dropped the troops and Syrian Army jeeps a few miles away from their target.
 They then drove on toward their objective.

-They were on their way to a meeting house of an ISIS cell.
+According to latest intel, hey were on their way to a meeting house of an ISIS cell.
 The Israelis wanted to ensure it was tapped so they could hear every word.
 An operative in the field guaranteed them valuable information would come from there.
 At first it sounded like the bug was a bust — no one was saying anything.

 Then it happened.
 The ISIS troops started talking about how to build the laptop weapon that couldn't be detected at airports.
 The bombs would cause airplanes to fall from the sky in huge fireballs.
 Once the Mossad had the info, they quickly shared it with other potential targets, namely the United States.

 Al-Qaeda's chief bomb maker in Yemen and Saudi Arabian national Ibrahim al-Asiri was thought to be the mastermind behind the weapon.

 Now Read: 6 miraculous operations of the Israel Defense Forces

 That's what President Trump shared with the Russian Foreign Minister.